What’s JetBlue’s brand new BlueHouse airport lounge?

 Nope.
 Right now, JetBlue has said that folks that are Mosaic 4 members, JetBlue Premier cardholders or transatlantic Mint customers have access to the JetBlue BlueHouse lounge.

 I would say no. The JetBlue Premier card has a hefty annual fee of $499.
-If you are looking for lounge access for a decent price, I would get the <venture-x> or <chase-sapphire-reserve>.
+If you are looking for lounge access for a decent price, I would get the Capital One Venture X Rewards Credit Card or Chase Sapphire Reserve®.

 It’s unclear if you can pay to enter the BlueHouse lounge at the moment using a one-time pass.